cpit252-spring-26-IT2/project-sanad/README.md

 - `ammarx4/project-sanad-frontend:latest`
 - `ammarx4/project-sanad-frontend:v1.0.0`

-PostgreSQL uses the official `postgres:16` image and does not need a custom Docker Hub repository.
+PostgreSQL uses the official `postgres:16` image.

 Do not put Docker Hub passwords, access tokens, or private `.env` files in this repository.
 Run `docker login` locally and use a Docker Hub access token if Docker asks for one.